arcadelab/perphix/docs/collection.md

 4. Click "Export."
 Do not immediately remove the USB drive!
 The export process may take several minutes.
 You can monitor the progress by following the same steps and selecting "See Status."
 5. Once the export is complete, remove the USB drive.
-6. Using the lab laptop, access the online sharepoint and in the case folder `perphix-case-XXXXXX` created above, create a new folder named `procedure-YY`, where `YY` is the procedure number starting at `00`.
-If multiple procedures have been collected, increment the procedure number.
-7. Upload the de-identified export data from the USB drive to the new procedure folder created above.
+6. Upload the de-identified export data from the USB drive to the new procedure folder `procedure-YY` created above.
-8. Double check the data has been uploaded correctly.
+7. Double check the data has been uploaded correctly.
-9. Delete the patient data on the USB drive by re-formatting the drive.
+8. Delete the patient data on the USB drive by re-formatting the drive.
 Be sure to perform a "complete format" to ensure that the data is completely erased.

 ### PACS Export

 Sometimes, the Cios may not be accessible (because it is being used).
-In these cases, X-ray data can be obtained and de-identified directly from the PACS system:
+In these cases, X-ray data can be obtained and de-identified directly from the PACS system.
+If the PACS system enables de-identification at export time, this is the preferred method.
+Otherwise, the data must be de-identified after the fact (but before uploading to the sharepoint).

 1. On the hospital PACS viewer, identify the procedure in question, often described as "Fluoro No Charge."
 2. Select the "Save" button.